lf-edge/ekuiper/docs/en_US/sqls/functions/string_functions.md

 lpad(col, 2)
 ```

 Returns the string argument, padded on the left side with the number of spaces specified by the second argument.
+Notice
+that, if the second argument is big, the string will take up a lot of memory.
+Avoid using a big number as the second
+argument, for example, use where clause to filter `SELECT lpad(col, len) from source WHERE len < 999`

 ## LTRIM